-Council Member Singer’s priorities include increasing economic development efforts to attract outstanding companies and workforce talent, improving the customer-service experience for citizens and businesses in their dealings with city government, and developing long-term strategies to ensure Boca Raton continues to progress as a world-class city.
+Singer’s priorities include maintaining best-in-class public safety, increasing economic development efforts to attract outstanding companies and workforce talent, keeping taxes low for families and businesses, protecting against overdevelopment, and developing long-term strategies to ensure Boca Raton continues to progress as a world-class city.

-In addition to his public service and roles on boards of several non-profit organizations, Council Member Singer’s community involvement has included:
+In addition to his public service and roles on boards of several non-profit organizations, Deputy Mayor Singer’s community involvement has included:

 - Member, Pine Crest School Alumni Council